A visit to Hershey: America’s favorite chocolate mecca

 And Hershey owns Brookside Chocolate, a division of the Hershey Company that specializes in chocolate covered acai and blueberries, as well as a terrific line-up of artisanal chocolate bars.
 So the range of products that Hershey produces under its expansive wings is quite incredible.
 More about that and everything else mentioned here in future posts.

-In honour of Independence Day on the Fourth of July, this post is a salute to the enterprising American spirit.
+In honour of Independence Day on the Fourth of July, this post was initially published as a salute to the enterprising American spirit.
 That spirit is brought to life in the story of Milton S. Hershey.
 He made chocolate affordable for the average American family during a time when chocolate had exclusively been consumed by the rich.

 I am deeply inspired by the altruistic world of Milton Hershey–his many failures, his great successes, his partnerships, his empire, his school for disadvantaged children, his medical centre, and his philanthropical style ensured that all profits from all things Hershey will continue to go to the Hershey Trust in perpetuity.
 The Hershey Trust in turn uses the funds to maintain and expand the Milton Hershey School and other community endeavours to help disadvantaged families live their own unique American dream.